 What evidence supports the use of face masks against the coronavirus?

-Multiple lines of evidence back the use of face masks to limit the spread of the coronavirus.
+Multiple lines of evidence back the use of face masks to protect against the coronavirus, although some uncertainty remains as to how effective mask interventions are in preventing spread in the community.